Morriz/backbone-everywhere/README.md

 ## Issues with this setup

-###Server availability
+### Server availability

+The initial page needs to be rendered server side and doesn't load that quickly, but once it's rendered the server responds very fast.
-I have understood that Node.js is a non blocking server needing to serve it's payload asap.
-But to build a full html page and get async data from redis I simply have to wait for all to be ready before serving up the initial page.
-This might be costly in an environment with high concurrency.
+Because Node.js is a non blocking server it needs to serve it's payload asap.
+But to build a full html page and get async data from redis costs some time.
-Maybe this doesn't have the impact I worry about.
-No benchmarks were run.
+No benchmarks were run, but with these response times in my browser my love for Node keeps growing.

+### Foreign keys

+I've devised a simple foreign key solution for the key-value store.
+All data is indexed according to an array of model.indexProps and model.extKeys.
+This way it's possible to set model|collection.extKey to fetch models/collections by one external key only.
+That works fine for my setup, but I foresee a need for many to many relationships.
+I will add that later.

-###Hacky ways of piping functionality.
+### Hacky ways of piping functionality.

 Since this is a demo, and even tho I think I did quite a clean job, there are many rooms for improvement.
 But it shows that it's possible to have a high code reusage when it comes to asynchronous web programming ;)

 ## Modifications needed on required modules.

 I had to do some modifications to make some required modules work as expected in a CommonJS environment.
+Backbone-redis was heavily modified to enable foreign keys and make it work on the server side as well.
 On some occasions I simply had to fix a bug.
 Please look into the node_modules folder for the adapted/fixed modules.

 The most important (from the top of my head) are: